silent-pfil/Einsteinian-Sandbox/README.md

 ## The Dedication

-*For Eric Weinstein.
+*For Dr. Eric Weinstein.
 The map of known physics is not the territory.
 May this help the next generation see where the map ends and the territory continue.*